wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Statics Analysis/Statics Analysis.md

 The friction force between the bow and string on this cello can be treated as a point force
 ![[Pasted image 20240503162235.png]]
 ### Dot Product (i.e. Scalar Product)
+The dot product captures the cosine of the angle between two vectors, scaled by their magnitudes.

 Is used extensively to project one vector onto another and to determine angles between vectors.
 	It is defined mathematically between two vectors and results in a scalar (a single number), unlike the cross product, which results in a vector.